erewhon/reactive-web-presentation/presentation/presentation.md

 <aside class="notes">

+How many people have worked with Reactive Programming or FRP?

 First, why the scare parenthesis?

 I put the functional in parenthesis, as some things are not really functional reactive, but merely reactive.
 At it's simplest, think of